tom-stannard/Project-Motoparts/README.md

 ## Solution Part 2: R & TrelliscopeJS

-[Click here to view the Jupyter Notebook solution for part 2](/), which details my approach to visualising the various indicators of location and product performance from the previous excercise.
+[Click here to view the Quarto Document solution for part 2](https://tom-stannard.github.io/Project-Motoparts/), which details my approach to visualising the various indicators of location and product performance from the previous excercise.

 <br>